-Figure 10: Encrypting a Message Payload
+Figure 9: Encrypting a Message Payload

-In the above diagram, the payload is encrypted, and additional attributes are added to the envelope to support the encryption.
-Those attributes must not be encrypted, or the receiving party would not be able to use them.
+In the above diagram, the payload is encrypted, and additional attributes added to the envelope to support the encryption.
+These attributes must remain unencrypted in order that the receiving party be able to use them.

-3.6 Providing Interoperability
+4.6 Providing Interoperability

-There are several ways in which the abstract architecture intends to provide interoperability.
+There are two ways in which the abstract architecture makes provision for interoperability.
 The first is transport interoperability.
 The second is message representation interoperability.

 To provide interoperability, there are certain elements that must be included throughout the architecture to permit multiple implementations.
-For example, earlier, it was described that an agent has both an FIPA-entity-name and a locator.
+For example, earlier it was noted that an agent has both an agent-name and a locator.
 The locator contains transport-descriptions, each of which contains information necessary for a particular transport to send a message to the corresponding agent.
 The semantics of agent communication require that an agent's name be preserved throughout its lifetime, regardless of what transports may be used to communicate with it.